formkit/docs-content/guides/build-a-multi-step-form.md

 ```
 </client-only>

-Our form is now capable of informing a user when they have correctly filled out all of the fields in a given step!
-We've also made a few other improvements:
+With these updates our form is now capable of informing a user when they have correctly filled out all of the fields in a given step!

+We'll also make a few other improvements:

-- Extracted the "step logic" to a [Vue composable](https://vuejs.org/guide/reusability/composables.html) so it can be reused elsewhere.
+- Extract the "step logic" to a [Vue composable](https://vuejs.org/guide/reusability/composables.html) so it can be reused elsewhere.
-- Created a utils.js file for the utility functions
+- Create a utils.js file for our utility functions.

 <example
-  class="cap-height"
   :file="[
     '/_content/examples/guides/multi-step-form/showing-state/example.vue',
-    '/_content/examples/guides/multi-step-form/styles.vue',
+    '/_content/examples/guides/multi-step-form/showing-state/useSteps.js',
     '/_content/examples/guides/multi-step-form/showing-state/utils.js',
-    '/_content/examples/guides/multi-step-form/showing-state/useSteps.js'
   ]"
   :editable="true">
 </example>